Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 Green fee: Summer rate £60

-A highland masterpiece, Royal Dornoch is not only one of the most scenic layouts in the British Isles, but it’s also one of the most near perfect from a golfing perspective – one of Scotland’s very best tracks.
+A highland masterpiece, Royal Dornoch is not only one of the most scenic layouts in the British Isles, but it’s also one of the most near perfect from a golfing perspective and easily one of Scotland's best golf courses.

 Championship course green fee: £115 to £210